kgxsz/devops-101/part-one/README.md

 - name your VPC devops-part-one
 - give it a cidr block of 10.0.0.0/16

-Now have a poke around and you'll see that your new VPC was created, along with a route table, a network ACL, and security group.
-In the interest of learning, we won't be using those additional resources, just the VPC.
+Now you'll see that your new VPC was created, along with a default route table, network ACL, and security group.
+In the interest of learning, we won't be using those default resources, we'll be creating our own.

+It's worth understanding a little about what the cidr block is doing.
+The cidr block defines a set of IP addresses for the VPC.
+The 16 means that the first 16 bits of the address space are fixed and the last 16 are varying.
+So the addresses from 10.0.0.0 to 10.0.255.255 refer to our VPC.
+See [this](http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) article to get a deeper understanding.

 ### Create a public subnet
-A VPC can be subdivided into subnets.
-We'll be creating a single subnet:
+A VPC can be divided into several subnets.
+You can think of subnets subsets of the VPCs IP address space.
+Subnets are useful

 - go to VPC in the services tab
 - go to the 'Subnets' section in the left hand pane